 To: Jacinda Ardern - Prime Minister of New Zealand

-Stand up for people seeking asylum on Manus and Nauru
+Stand up for people in PNG, Australia and Nauru seeking asylum

 We implore you to stand up for human rights in the Pacific region and to consider your position and your ethical ideals.